Fuck the Tories: History

-"Fuck the Tories" is the third attempt by the Kunts to be the UK Christmas No. 1 single.
+"Fuck the Tories" was the third attempt by the Kunts to be the UK Christmas No. 1 single.
 In 2020, their first attempt, "Boris Johnson Is a Fucking Cunt", reached No. 5.
 In 2021, their follow-up single, "Boris Johnson Is Still a Fucking Cunt", also reached No. 5.
 On both occasions, the No. 1 went to the YouTuber LadBaby, who went on to become the joint-record hold for the most Christmas No. 1s with the Beatles (as well as breaking the record for most consecutive Christmas No. 1s, previously held by the Beatles and the Spice Girls), with a series of charity singles involving sausage rolls raising money for the Trussell Trust.
 This has resulted in a rivalry between the two, with LadBaby saying that, "it takes a certain sort of person to download a song with that in the title".
 The Kunts frontman, Kunt, has attacked LadBaby by starting work on a musical about him entitled The Great Sausage Roll Swindle, and revealing lyrics to a song calling LadBaby a "sausage roll cunt".

-On 11 December, LadBaby announced a new song in attempt to be Christmas No. 1 for the fifth time in a row, a cover of "Do They Know It's Christmas?" with finance expert Martin Lewis and other musicians.
+On 11 December 2022, LadBaby announced a new song in attempt to be Christmas No. 1 for the fifth time in a row, a cover of "Do They Know It's Christmas?" with finance expert Martin Lewis and other musicians.
 Kunt reacted to the news by calling out Lewis, describing LadBaby as, "the sausage roll grifter", and urged people to instead donate money to the Trussell Trust directly.
-Kunt said in an interview with Clash that was confused that while the original "Do They Know It's Christmas?"
+Kunt said in an interview with Clash that he was confused that while the original "Do They Know It's Christmas?"
 100% of their proceeds to the charity, LadBaby was being more ambiguous by offering 100% of their profits.
 In an interview NME, Kunt said: "Having seen him lie to his fans this week by telling them the best way to donate to charity is to buy his song, I fully despair for anyone that is still falling for his ‘It’s all for charity’ schtick."
 The Kunts were given some positive press coverage, with Adam Miller in The Herald reporting the attempt while attacking LadBaby's song as cynical, writing: "If I wanted guilt and sausage rolls I'd meet my mum for lunch."